New versions of Frobenius and integral closure of ideals: Introduction

-\begin{maindefn}[\Cref{defn: adjusted integral closures}, \Cref{defn: adjusted frobenius closures}] Fix a real number $t>0$, and let $I$ and $\mfa$ be ideals in a ring $R$.
-Let $R^\circ$ all elements of $R$ not in a minimal prime of $R$.
+\begin{maindefn}[\Cref{defn: adjusted integral closures}, \Cref{defn: adjusted frobenius closures}] Fix a real number $t \in \mathbb{R}_{> 0}$, and let $I$ and $\mfa$ be ideals in a ring $R$, which we typically assume are of positive height.
+Let $R^\circ$ be the set of all elements of $R$ not in any minimal prime of $R$.
 For the case of Frobenius closure, we assume that $R$ is of prime characteristic $p>0$. \begin{enumerate}[(a)] \item The \textbf{Hara-Yoshida $\mfa^t$-Integral closure of $I$}, denoted $\iatb$, is defined by